This is a three-day course.

 - Identify the protection requirements of synchronous generators.

-- Identify and select appropriate protection schemes for various generator applications.
+- Select the appropriate generator protection schemes for various applications.

-- Calculate settings for critical generator protection elements, including:
+- Calculate settings for generator protection schemes, including:

 Student Background and Knowledge

-Before you attend this class, we recommend that you have a degree in electrical engineering or equivalent experience.
-In addition, we recommend that you complete PROT 401: Protecting Power Systems for Engineers OR have the following:
+A degree in electrical engineering or equivalent experience is recommended.
+We also suggest that you complete PROT 401: Protecting Power Systems for Engineers OR have the following:

 - Familiarity with electrical power generation systems.

-- A basic knowledge of protective relay design, symmetrical components, and power system protection.
+- A basic knowledge of protective relay design, symmetrical components, fault analysis, and power system protection.

 - A working knowledge of trigonometry, basic calculus, complex numbers, and phasor concepts.